Belk files Chapter 11 bankruptcy in Houston, giving the retail icon a lifeline

 Middlebrow department stores like Belk have seen interest wane for years, as stores like TJMaxx, Sephora and Lululemon took their shoppers.
 In a bid to capture changing tastes, CEO Lisa Harper said that Belk would emphasize home goods, outdoor apparel and activewear going forward, according to the bankruptcy publication Reorg Research.

 The bankruptcy has evoked bittersweet memories of many in the Charlotte area, for whom Belk was the place to buy a prom dress or their first job.
-With its headquarters on Tyvola Road in Charlotte, Belk has about 17,000 employees throughout the South.
+With its headquarters on Tyvola Road in Charlotte, Belk has 17,000 employees and 291 department stores throughout the South.

 Unexpected venue